futuregrid/virtual-cluster/doc/source/intro.rst

 	-f 	Futuregrid configuration file named futuregrid.cfg.
 	-n 	Number of computation nodes.
-		This number of computation nodes does
-		not include the control node, so the actual number for virtual cluster. nodes is the number of computations node plus one control node.
 	-s 	Instance type.
 		Instance type includes: m1.tiny, m1.small and m1.large.
 	-i 	Image id.
 You can obtain image with a commandline tool such as ``euca-describe-images``.
 	-a 	Cluster name.
 		The virtual cluster name which uniquely identifies your cluster.

+Please note that the number of computation nodes does not include the control node, so the actual number for virtual cluster. nodes is the number of computations node plus one control node.

 For example::